junzis/the-1090mhz-riddle/adsb/introduction.rst

 Message structure
 ~~~~~~~~~~~~~~~~~

-An ADS-B message is 112 bits long, and consists of 5 parts:
+An ADS-B message is 112 bits long, and consists of 5 parts.

 ::